jamiehannaford/what-happens-when-k8s/README.md

 This is a living document.
 Contributions that add, edit, or delete content where necessary is definitely welcome!

-## api version reconciliation
+## api reconciliation

 The first thing that kubectl will do is perform some client-side validation.
-This ensures that requests that will always fail (e.g. creating a non-supported or outdated resource) will not be sent to kube-apiserver, thereby saving precious bandwidth and CPU cycles.
+This ensures that requests that will always fail (e.g. creating a non-supported or outdated resource) will not be sent to kube-apiserver.
+Examples of failed requests could be creating a non-supported resource type, or using a [malformed image name](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L163).

-To do this, kubectl uses the official kubernetes [client]() to discover all the potential [API groups]() for a given HTTP endpoint.
-The API server represents its RESTful state using OpenAPI (previously Swagger) documents, so these are retrieved and persisted to disk in the `~/.kube/schema` directory.
-It then retrieves all supported versions for those groups and saves to `~`.
-Now that it has a cached representation of the API contract, kubectl can perform validation.

-However, we need to hold our horses because `kubectl run` acts a bit differently.
-Most commands (like `kubectl create`) to kubectl reference some kind of YAML or JSON file which, to kubectl's perspective, has the potential to contain malformed or just plain wrong data structures.
-The run command on the other hand collects input through CLI flags, so kubectl has full control over how to use and serialize that data - so it doesn't need to perform schema validations.

-## kubectl generates objects

-After the "validation" stage, kubectl then begins assembling the request it'll send to kube-apiserver.
-To do this it uses a concept called [generators]() to generate a Resource object and then serialize it into JSON.
+After validation, kubectl then begins assembling the request it'll send to kube-apiserver.
+To do this it uses entities called "generators" to generate a Resource object and then serialize it into JSON.

-What you might not realise is that in the run command you can actually deploy multiple resource types, not just deployments.
-To make that happen, kubectl will try to infer what type of resource to run if it wasn't explicitly specified with the `--generator` flag.
-For example, resources that have `--restart-policy=Always` are considered Deployments, those with `--restart-policy=Never` are considered pods.
-Another part of this inference stage is figuring out whether other actions need to be triggered: for example to record the command (for rollouts or auditing), or whether this command is just a dry run (`--dry-run`).
+What may not be obvious is that you can actually specify multiple resource types with `kubectl run`, not just Deployments.
+To make that work, kubectl will [infer](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L231-L257) the resource type if the generator name wasn't explicitly specified (using the `--generator` flag).
+For example, resources that have `--restart-policy=Always` are considered Deployments, and those with `--restart-policy=Never` are considered pods. kubectl will also figure out whether other actions need to be triggered, such as recording the command (for rollouts or auditing), or whether this command is just a dry run (`--dry-run`).

-The final step is to construct a versioned client that maps with the OpenAPI spec for the specific API group, and then delegate request lifecycle events to the client, such as sending HTTP request and parsing the response from the kube-apiserver.
+After realising that we want to create a Deployment, it will use the generator called `DeploymentV1Beta1` to generate a [runtime object](https://github.com/kubernetes/kubernetes/blob/7650665059e65b4b22375d1e28da5306536a12fb/pkg/kubectl/run.go#L59) from our provided parameters.
+It then uses this runtime object to [find the appropriate API group and version](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L580-L597) for our Deployment (which are `extensions` and `v1beta1` respectively), and then [assembles a versioned client](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L598) that is aware of the various REST semantics for the HTTP operation.

+But how is kubectl aware of every possible API group? kubectl is pretty smart because it uses a "discovery" process to do this.
+Since kube-apiserver represents its REST schema using OpenAPI using the `/apis` path, kubectl can just retrieve this JSON document and use it to learn about what the API looks like.
+It also [caches the OpenAPI to disk](https://github.com/kubernetes/kubernetes/blob/7650665059e65b4b22375d1e28da5306536a12fb/pkg/kubectl/cmd/util/factory_client_access.go#L117) in the `~/.kube/schema` directory to improve performance (if you want to see this API discovery try turning on the `-v` flag to the maximum!).

+The final step is to perform the [HTTP request](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L628), since we did not register it as a dry-run. kubectl will then print out a success message [based on the desired output format](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubectl/cmd/run.go#L403-L407).

 ## client auth

+One thing that we neglected to mention is client authentication, so let's look at that now.

-In order to send the request successfully, however, the client needs to be able to authenticate.
+In order to send the request successfully, the client needs to be able to authenticate.
 User credentials are almost always stored in the `kubeconfig` file which resides on disk. kubectl will try to auto-detect the correct path to the file by doing the following:

 - if `--kubeconfig` flag is provided, easy peasy, use that.
 - if the `$KUBECONFIG` environment variable is defined, use that.